What could an irrational number have to do with residency selection?

 For displaying such fine business acumen and achieving consistent corporate growth, NBPE executives will earn seven-figure salaries and memberships to social clubs offering $45 tequila shots and dancing at eye-level with the city skyline.

 The preclinical medical school curriculum will be compressed, since students need more and more “protected time” to study for the NBPE exam.
 Eventually, the average student will spend 11 hours per day over 35 days in a protected period devoted to dedicated pi memorization at the end of their preclinical classes.
-(They do not get a tuition refund during this time, however.)
+(Of course, they’ll keep paying full tuition during this “protected period,” just for the privilege of sitting in the school’s library and memorizing pi.)

 Noting that their students are stressed and overworked by the competing demands of coursework and preparation for the NBPE exam, well-meaning deans and faculty change their schools’ curricula to pass/fail.